 Place your grill at least 10+ feet from your home and away from any overhead branches or structures

 Overloaded extension cords or careless use of electrical devices can melt wire insulation and cause a fire.

 Simply put, don’t overload your extension cords because this can result in an electrical shortage and bad connections, which will ignite nearby combustibles and quickly start a fire.

 17. Gas water heater fire

-Sometimes, homes will have the washer and dryer hook up near the water heater.
+Sometimes, homes will have the washer and dryer hooked up near the water heater.

-As a result, people will pile their clothes waiting to be washed near their water heating.
+As a result, people will pile their clothes waiting to be washed near their water heater.

 When this occurs, clothes piled too close can ignite when the water heater comes on.